-General: Enter or select a search argument in a field below or more than one; then, press SEARCH at screen-bottom.
+Upon reaching the ‘entry screen:’ Enter or select a search argument in any field – or more than one field below the top line of Topics; then, press SEARCH at screen-bottom.

 - Historical Period Assigned